-After getting married, the two become one.
+After getting married, the two become one unit.
 Your trust for each other must be nurtured and protected continually.
-Never entertain distrust in your marriage.

 Always be honest and sincere with your spouse.
 If you are unwilling to trust your spouse, what are your reasons?
 What is stopping you?

 Whatever your reasons are, don’t be afraid to share them with your spouse.
 So you can resolve them as soon as possible.

 If you need more help, always seek the help of a marriage counselor or coach.